network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the amount of data exchanged for a probe on a foreign connection to be around 5000 bytes.
 On load-generating connections we can expect an overhead of no more than 1000 bytes.

-Given this information, we recommend that at each responsiveness probing round, we send no more than 6 probes on different load-generating connections (choosing randomly among the available load-generating connections) and 3 probes on foreign connections, every 100ms for each type of probe.
+Given this information, we recommend that at each responsiveness probing interval does not send more than MPS (Maximum responsiveness Probes per Second - default to 100) probes per second.
+The probes should be spread out equally over the duration of the interval with an equal split between foreign and different load-generating connections.
+For the probes on load-generating connections, the connection should be selected randomly for each probe.

-This would result in a total amount of data per second of 210 KB or 1680Kb, meaning a total capacity utilization of 1680 Kbps for the probing.
+This would result in a total amount of data per second of 300 KB or 2400Kb, meaning a total capacity utilization of 2400 Kbps for the probing.

 On high-speed networks, this will provide a significant amount of samples, while at the same time minimizing the probing overhead.
 However, on severely capacity-constrained networks the probing traffic could consume a significant portion of the available capacity.
-We recommend to increase the probing interval beyond 100ms and reduce the number of parallel probes appropriately so that the probing traffic does not consume more than 5% of the available capacity.
+The Responsiveness Test must adjust its probing frequency and in such a way that the probing traffic does not consume more than PTC (Percentage of Total Capacity - default to 5%) of the available capacity.

 ### Aggregating the Measurements